-For years, I’ve been teaching others the significance of investing in your health through proper nutrition, lifestyle, plant medicine and mindfulness practices.
-We’ve seen hundreds of clients restore their health through their dedication of integrating Ayurveda and yoga.
+For years, I’ve been teaching others the significance of investing in your health through proper nutrition, lifestyle, plant medicine, and mindfulness practices.
+We’ve seen hundreds of clients restore their health through their dedication to integrating Ayurveda and yoga.

 Ayurveda and Yoga are sister sciences and from this holistic perspective here are a few of my recommendations to support your well-being.

-Golden milk is also a nourishing, evening herbal tonic that will support calming the mind and body.
+Gold Milk is a nourishing, evening herbal tonic that will support calming the mind and body.
 You can make your own or stop by our apothecary for Restore Simply’s Breathe Golden Milk – it’s divine!
 Don’t want to get out – buy it online!

-Adaptogen herbs: (shatavari, ashwagandha, astragalus, holy basil or tulsi, licorice, gotu kola, brahmi) are also useful as they help you adapt to stress.
+Shatavari, ashwagandha, astragalus, holy basil or tulsi, licorice, Gotu kola, Brahmi are also useful as they help you adapt to stress.
 I’ve been taking our adaptogen tincture several times a day and I can tell a difference!
-You can make an herbal tea by infusing any of these into just boiled water or adding them to a juice or non-dairy smoothie.
+You can make an herbal tea by infusing any of these into just-boiled water or adding them to a juice or non-dairy smoothie.

-Vitamin D: deficiency in vitamin D is associated with increased susceptibility of infection.
+Deficiency in vitamin D is associated with increased susceptibility to infection.
 1000 – 5000 IUs daily is beneficial.

-Chyavanprash: for thousands of years this herbal jam has been used daily to support the proper function of the immune and respiratory system.
+For thousands of years, this herbal jam has been used daily to support the proper function of the immune and respiratory systems.
 Stop by our apothecary for a jar or online here.

-Antivirals and antimicrobials: since ancient times, these herbs have been used to fight viruses.
+Since ancient times, these herbs have been used to fight viruses.
 I suggest incorporating these into your diet now as a means of prevention.
-You can easily incorporate these into your cooking or by making an herbal tea.
-Most of these have a unique and positive affect on bronchial and respiratory health.
+You can easily incorporate these into your cooking or by making herbal tea.
+Most of these have a unique and positive effect on bronchial and respiratory health.
 Garlic.
 Basil.
 Cinnamon.
 Turmeric.
 Oregano.
 Fennel.
 Lemon Balm.
 Peppermint.
 Rosemary.
 Echinacea.
 Licorice.
 Ginger.
 Dandelion.
 Elderberry

-Nasya: The nose is the doorway to the mind, brain and consciousness.
+The nose is the doorway to the mind, brain, and consciousness.
 Nasya oil is a nourishing medicated oil that provides a barrier between you and pathogens.
 I highly recommend using this daily.
-It alleviates dryness, stress and tension.
-It supports memory, reduces anxiety and supports a restful sleep.
-It increases prana or vital life force, and gives clarity and perception.
+It alleviates dryness, stress, and tension.
+It supports memory, reduces anxiety, and supports restful sleep.
+It increases prana or vital life force and gives clarity and perception.
 This is traditionally practiced after the neti pot but can be used daily with or without.
 Simply apply a drop to each nostril and massage gently.
 We have plenty on our shelves so just come on by!

-Essential oils: an immediate adjustment to your mood through the use of essential oils can mean you spend the next hour in worry and anxiety or spend the day calm, at ease, with awareness of what’s most important in this moment.
-My favorite Young Living oils right now: lavender, frankincense, cedarwood, thieves (hello immunity), abundance blend, peace and calming and sacred mountain.
+An immediate adjustment to your mood through the use of essential oils can mean you spend the next hour in worry and anxiety or spend the day calm, at ease, with awareness of what’s most important at this moment.
+My favorite Young Living oils right now: lavender, frankincense, cedarwood, thieves (hello immunity), abundance blend, peace, and calming and sacred mountain.
 Need some oils?
 Just send me a message. xo